cwinters/cwinters.github.io/now/index.md

 __Life__

+* We're going on a trip!
+The 20th anniversary trip we were going to take in May 2020 is happening in a couple months.
+We're still going to London and Ireland, but since it's shorter it'll really only be London and Dublin.
-* I got a [new bike](https://surlybikes.com/bikes/midnight_special) in late March from excellent local bike shop [Thick Bikes](https://thickbikes.com/) and am super happy with it so far.
+* I got a [new bike](https://surlybikes.com/bikes/midnight_special) last year from excellent local bike shop [Thick Bikes](https://thickbikes.com/) and am super happy with it so far.
 The last bike I got was in 2006, hopefully this one will last as long.
 I also got an
   [indoor bike trainer](https://www.wahoofitness.com/devices/bike-trainers/kickr)
-  early this year and have been really digging it.
+  and have been really digging it.
 (Also kicking myself for not getting it earlier...)
 * Still [making lots of bread and other baked goods](https://instagram.com/cwinterspgh), though I'm no longer posting photos of every bake because it feels weird with